Background

 Solution

 The first step was to identify the type and number of new hire roles.
-Next, the constraining hiring requirements were refined to highlight those core skills and experience most likely to contribute to a new employee’s effectiveness.
+Next, the constraining hiring requirements were refined to highlight those core skills and experiences most likely to contribute to a new employee’s effectiveness.
 This enlarged the pool of available candidates without compromising candidate quality.

 To accommodate a larger group of job candidates, more efficient and effective screening, interviewing, and approval processes were created.
-MATRIX collaboratively developed an approach that streamlined some of the client’s existing processes, expanded the interviewer pool, and helped craft standardized interviewing and hiring criteria for the interviewers.
+Motion collaboratively developed an approach that streamlined some of the client’s existing processes, expanded the interviewer pool, and helped craft standardized interviewing and hiring criteria for the interviewers.

-In their selected approach of this model, MATRIX optimizes sourcing, screening, and offer tasks to improve hit ratios, enhance efficiency, and shorten time-to-hire.
+In their selected approach of this model, Motion optimizes sourcing, screening, and offer tasks to improve hit ratios, enhance efficiency, and shorten time-to-hire.
 Structuring of the program is flexible as the client selects the financial model that best suits their requirements, and the processes are optimized and customized to meet each client’s needs – and designed to ensure success.

 In this case, the model was a success-based arrangement that included a retainer and a flat fee per hire.
-Results were measured by conformance to agreed upon SLAs and a fixed number of hires over a specified time.
+Results were measured by conformance to agreed-upon SLAs and a fixed number of hires over a specified time.

 Qualified candidates were submitted to the internal recruiting team in a seamless handoff process where the candidate was aware of the process and who they would be hearing from and when at all times.

-Early on, the client and MATRIX established and agreed upon expectations for the program.
+Early on, the client and Motion established and agreed upon expectations for the program.
 A large candidate referral network was soon established.
-To more precisely target passive candidates, the MATRIX recruiting team combined a mix of creative search techniques with old-fashioned legwork directed toward niche groups.
+To more precisely target passive candidates, the Motion recruiting team combined a mix of creative search techniques with old-fashioned legwork directed toward niche groups.
 The team leveraged employee referrals, target companies, networking groups, and deep internet search techniques along with other resources.
-MATRIX also met weekly with the client’s Operations and Resource Planning teams to conduct workforce planning sessions to ensure alignment of both current and future needs, and with the internal recruiting teams for updates on candidates and to ensure the partnership remained tight and seamless.
+Motion also met weekly with the client’s Operations and Resource Planning teams to conduct workforce planning sessions to ensure alignment of both current and future needs, and with the internal recruiting teams for updates on candidates and to ensure the partnership remained tight and seamless.
 A feedback loop assured that the overall approach could be fine-tuned as recruiting progressed and new insights were gained.

 An extensive candidate screening process was implemented for all of the technical roles, including a deep dive 30-45 minute technical phone screen covering all aspects of the job requirements in depth.
 This alone saved the internal TA team numerous hours of time that would have needed to be spent with these candidates.